Emosapien

 A mental health progress note is clinical documentation that records what happened in a session, your clinical impression, and what happens next.
 It typically becomes part of the client’s medical records, so it should be professional, relevant, and written with the assumption it may be read by others involved in care (or in audits, depending on your setting).

-A good note usually answers:
+A good note answers three questions:

 • Why was today’s session clinically necessary?